DimitraKaitalidou/CodilitySolutions/README.md

 # CodilitySolutions
-This repository contains the solutions to the Lessons of Codility
+This repository contains my solutions to the Lessons of Codility.